adlnet/xAPI-Spec/xAPI.md

 ###### Rationale:
 The "context" field provides a place to add some contextual information to a statement.
-It can store information such as the instructor for an experience, if this experience happened as part of a team activity, or how an experience fits into some broader activity.
+It can store information such as the instructor for an experience, if this experience happened as part of a team Activity, or how an experience fits into some broader activity.

 ###### Details: